Assisting Hands® Irvine & Dana Point

 When seeking care for yourself or a loved one, understanding the differences between home health, hospice, palliative care, and non-medical home care is essential.
 While these services share the common goal of supporting individuals at home, they serve distinct purposes, require different levels of medical expertise, and are covered by varying payment sources.

-At Assisting Hands® Dana Point, we provide non-medical home care services that often supplement home health, hospice, and palliative care, ensuring continuity of care and enhancing the overall quality of life for our clients.
+At Assisting Hands® Irvine & Dana Point, we provide non-medical home care services that often supplement home health, hospice, and palliative care, ensuring continuity of care and enhancing the overall quality of life for our clients.

 Home health care provides short-term skilled medical care in the home for individuals recovering from an illness, injury, or surgery.
 This care is prescribed by a doctor and is typically focused on rehabilitation and recovery.